ibm-cloud-docs/vpc/vsi_is_profiles.md

 [Select availability]{: tag-green}

-The following profiles support secure boot, SGX and TDX.
+The following profiles support secure boot and SGX.

 For more information about confidential computing, see [Confidential computing with Intel Software Guard Extensions (SGX) for Virtual Servers for VPC](/docs/vpc?topic=vpc-about-sgx-vpc).